 On December 11, 2011, a female passenger suffered injury (femoral neck fracture) and was medevaced.
 The woman was in her cabin when lost balance and fell.
 She was transferred to the Miami’s Jackson Memorial Hospital.

 On January 11, 2011, a female passenger died by cardiac arrest while the ship sailed near Belize coast and on a 7-day Western Caribbean cruise from Miami.
 The autopsy revealed death was caused by “chronic obstructive pulmonary disease” (pre-existing medical condition).

 On June 15, 2007, a 4-year-old kid suffered a near drowning incident.
-The ship was on a 7-day Western Caribbean cruise from homeport Miami, and en-route from Costa Maya Mexico.
-Because the girl’s condition was worsening, the ship had to make an emergency stop in Cozomel for evacuation.
+The ship was on a 7-day Western Caribbean cruise from homeport Miami and en-route from Costa Maya Mexico.
+Because the girl’s condition was worsening, the ship had to make an emergency stop in Cozumel for evacuation.

 On January 23, 2007, two passengers (US citizens, aged 26 and 23) were arrested at Tourist Village before boarding the ship in Belize City.
 They were charged for drug trafficking (70 gr cocaine) and sentenced to pay fines of total USD 20,000.

 On December 28, 2006, a 55-year-old female passenger died on a sponsored by Carnival snorkeling shore excursion in Grand Cayman.

 On May 14, 2005, a female passenger suffered an injury (broken neck) and was medevaced for surgery ashore.
 This ridiculous incident occurred in the ship’s "Washington Dining Room" restaurant during late dinner seating.
 After dinner, a drunken woman climbed one of the pedestals (used for storing trays) and started dancing to the music.
 Soon she fell off, landing on a round dining table and hitting another woman who sustained a broken neck.